LEARN CORRECTLY FROM THE BEGINNING

 CURRICULUM

-Students take lessons once or twice every week, performance classes are held every month,
+Students take lessons once or twice every week, performance classes are held once every month,

 and concerts occur two times every year.